The Salty Bible

 Album scoped, single-valued

-Original release date in YYYY-MM-DD format.
+Original release date in "YYYY-MM-DD", "YYYY-MM" or "YYYY" format, depending on what parts are known.
 Should be the release date of the oldest edition of the release aka the first release in a release group. |

 RELEASETYPE |